By Dr Benjamin Major and Joanna Bertzeletos

-Moving further along in time we find the great sage Patanjali, whose birthdate and very existence is contested but who seems to have lived about the time of Jesus, give or take a few centuries, and who was the first known systematiser and compiler of yogic practices.
-The core of his Yoga Sutras is his description of the eight limbs of yoga, which provides us with a very helpful framework for our yoga practice, and it will be set out in more detail below.
+Moving further along in time we find the great sage Patanjali, whose birthdate and very existence is contested but who seems to have lived some time around 200 - 500 CE and who was the first known systematiser and compiler of yogic practices.
+A well-known part of his Yoga Sutras is his description of the eight limbs of yoga, which provides us with a very helpful framework for our yoga practice, and it will be set out in more detail below.
 But note that, even here, physical postures occupy a very small space and even when they do appear they consist simply of seated postures that enable one’s body to open up to the more introverted practices that follow.
-Also at around this same time we see the emergence of Bhakti and Karma yoga, the yoga of devotion, the most well known text of which is the Bhagavad Gita, an amazing and beautiful text outlining the path of selfless action.
+Also at around this same time we see the emergence of bhakti and karma yoga, the yoga of devotion, the most well known text of which is the Bhagavad Gita, an amazing and beautiful text outlining the path of selfless action.

 At Yoga Nature we very much draw upon Hatha, Tantra and the teachings of Patanjali, whose system we examine in more detail below.